Here are 34 major money don’ts — straight from the expert.

 That's particularly true if you're in an expensive city.
 Instead of pouring a lot of money into property, Orman says why not invest in the stock market?
 That way, you can grow your savings — maybe into a down payment on that home of your dreams.

-A good way to get into investing is through an automated investment service like Wealthsimple, which will automatically adjust your portfolio to protect you from market turbulence.
+A good way to get into investing is through an automated investment service like Betterment, which will automatically adjust your portfolio to protect you from market turbulence.

 2. Don't lease a car

-In Suze Orman's words, you should "you should never, ever ever ever, lease a car."
+In Suze Orman's words, "you should never, ever ever ever, lease a car."

 If you lease, you'll sink your money into several years' worth of car payments and be empty-handed when the lease term is done.